feedforce/tech.feedforce.jp/README.md

 But CircleCI doesn't run at that time.
 Because the origin of the pull request is from a forked repository.

-You can run CircleCI.
+You can manually run CircleCI.
 For example of #55,

     $ git remote add tachikoma git@github.com:tachikomapocket/feedforce-_-tech.feedforce.jp.git
     $ git checkout -t tachikoma/tachikoma/update-20150205021418